Yakir-Shlez/AutoChess/README.md

 AutoChess come to be from the frustration that come from playing chess (and honestly, losing :sweat_smile:) on my smartphone instead of a proper full size board.

-In addition to a personal project, AutoChess turned into ours electrical engineering degree final project for HIT college.
+In addition to a personal project, AutoChess turned into my electrical engineering degree final project for HIT college.

 ## AutoChess objectives